holzeis/lifecycle/README.md

 ### GET /{channel}/installed/{chaincode}

-Returnes the installed and committed chaincode on the given channel.
+Returns the installed and committed chaincode on the given channel.
 Returns 404 if the chaincode has not been installed on that channel.

+### GET /{channel}/joined

+Returns 200 if the peer has joined the given channel and 404 if not.

 ## Used environment variables